The Lafforgue variety and irreducibility of induced representations: Generalized discriminants and irreducibility of induced representations

 Notice that we also have so, since this element is $W$-invariant and thus by Lemma \ref{normprop} its norm is itself to the $n$-th power, we get the general formula

-We compute the discriminant for $R/R^W$.
+We can compute the discriminant for $R/R^W$.
 Indeed, it is enough to calculate the ramification divisor of the map $\Spec R\rightarrow \Spec R^W$.
 Ramification happens when $d_a=0$ for some $a$.
 Indeed, in that case, the corresponding homomorphism $R\rightarrow k$ was $s_a$-invariant, and in that case two sheets degenerate in one in every ramified point.
 Thus, $d_a$ appears with an exponent of $1$ in the ramification divisor.
-Pushed forward, this gives that the discriminant of the extension $R/R^W$ is $\left(\prod_{a\in \Phi} d_a\right)^n.$ This computation is also carried out algebraically by Steinberg \cite{ste74}[pp. 125-127].
+Pushed forward, we have that the discriminant of the extension $R/R^W$ is $\left(\prod_{a\in \Phi} d_a\right)^n.$ This computation is also carried out algebraically by Steinberg \cite[pp. 125-127]{Steinberg1974}.